 The interdepartmental Classical Studies Program (CLST) at Columbia University (contact information here) brings together faculty from Art History and Archaeology, Classics, History, and Philosophy.
 Students in the program pursue a Ph.D. or an M.A. in Classical Studies, meeting requirements in three fields relevant to the study of Greek and Roman antiquity as well as the larger Ancient Mediterranean.
 Together with the Center for the Ancient Mediterranean, Classical Studies is the home of a vibrant community of scholars working in ancient studies at Columbia University.
 Learn more…

-As part of its Classical Dialogues series, the Classical Studies Graduate Program CLST at Columbia University is pleased to welcome Terence D’Altroy, Loubat Professor of American Archaeology in the Department of Archaeology at Columbia University.
-On Friday December 4, 9-11am, Professor D’Altroy will discuss his recent work on the Stoic theory of time.
+As part of its Classical Dialogues series, the Classical Studies Graduate Program CLST at Columbia University is pleased to welcome Ricardo Salles from the Universidad Nacional Autónoma de México.
+On Friday April 15 2016, 11am–1pm, Ricardo Salles will discuss his recent work on the Stoic theory of time.
 Comments by John Cooper (Princeton University) and Sam McVane (Columbia University).
 Location: Schermerhorn Hall 934, Columbia University.
 Please see below Professor Salles’s description of the project to which the paper belongs.

 In its Classical Dialogues series, the interdepartmental Classical Studies Graduate Progam CLST at Columbia University invites authors of recent work in ancient studies that is exemplary for the kind of study that CLST aims to foster.
 All faculty and students at Columbia and beyond are cordially invited.
 CLST students are required to read carefully at least one chapter or article in advance and prepare questions and comments for discussion.